uimarshall/relational-database/sql.md

-SQL, which stands for Structured Query Language, is the programming language used to communicate with a relational database.
+`SQL`, which stands for Structured Query Language, is the programming language used to communicate with a relational database.

-SQL is a powerful language that uses simple English sentences that, with a few lines, allow you to Select (find), Insert (add), Update (change), and Delete (remove) a large amount of data.
+`SQL` is a powerful language that uses simple English sentences that, with a few lines, allow you to Select (find), Insert (add), Update (change), and Delete (remove) a large amount of data.

-SQL can be pronounced as "Sequel" or as "Ess-Queue-Ell".
+`SQL` can be pronounced as "Sequel" or as "Ess-Queue-Ell".

-Useful Resources
+## Useful Resources

 https://hunter-ducharme.gitbook.io/sql-basics/